 The ten-year rule also applies to receive a share of military retirement pay, so staying married until you reach ten years might be a viable option if you’re a military spouse.

 For some couples, it’s easier to continue to share a household for a while so you can share expenses.
 In that case, it’s often easier to legally separate and lead separate lives, but retain a shared home.

 A legal separation agreement protects you against being charged with desertion or abandonment.

 The cons of separating before getting divorced

 As with any big decision, you need to weigh the pros and cons.
 The cons of separating before divorce include:

 Deciding to end a marriage is never easy.
 Every circumstance is different.
-Consider your situation, motivations and the pros and cons carefully so you can decide whether to opt for separation or divorce or divorce by separation.
+Consider your situation, motivations, and the pros and cons carefully so you can decide whether to opt for separation or divorce or divorce by separation.